github/docs/content/admin/configuration/configuring-your-enterprise/command-line-utilities.md

 {% warning %}

-**Warning**: Before using the `--prune` argument to remove unreachable Git objects, put {% data variables.product.product_location %} into maintenance mode, or ensure the repository is offline.
+**Warning**: Before using the `--prune` argument to remove unreachable Git objects, put {% data variables.product.product_location %} into maintenance mode, or ensure all repositories within the same repository network are locked.
 For more information, see "[Enabling and scheduling maintenance mode](/admin/configuration/configuring-your-enterprise/enabling-and-scheduling-maintenance-mode)."

 {% endwarning %}